jlordiales/jlordiales.github.io/_posts/2015-02-03-registrator.md

 pull request to update the FAQ (which should be merged IMHO).

-In a nutshell, registrator will always use the IP you specified when you run your consul agent with the "--advertise" flag.
+In a nutshell, registrator will always use the IP you specified when you run your consul agent with the `-advertise` flag.
 At first, this seems wrong, but it is usually what you want.
 A service in a Docker based production cluster typically has 3 IP addresses.
 The service itself is running in a Docker container, which has an IP address